wallarm/product-documentation/docs/latest/admin-en/configuration-guides/sso/employ-user-auth.md

 When SSO is enabled for the user, authentication for [requests to Wallarm API](../../../api/overview.md#your-own-client) becomes unavailable for this user.
 To get working API credentials, you have two options:

-* If the **strict SSO** mode is not used, under your company account, create user without SSO option and generate API credentials for this user.
+* If the **strict SSO** mode is not used, under your company account, create user without SSO option and use this user's [API credentials](../../../api/overview.md#your-own-client).
 * If the **strict SSO** mode is used, you can enable API authentication for the SSO users with the **Administrator** role.
 To do this, from this user menu, select **Enable API access**.
 The `SSO+API` auth method is enabled for the user.
 Later you can disable API authentication for the user by selecting **Disable API access**.

 ## Strict SSO mode

-Wallarm supports the **strict SSO** mode: the mode can be enabled only for the entire company account.
-Mode characteristics:
+Wallarm supports the **strict SSO** mode that differs from the regular SSO in that it enables SSO authentication for all company account users at once.
+Other characteristics of the strict SSO mode are:

 * The authentication method for all existing users of the account is switched to SSO.
 * All new users get the SSO as the authentication method by default.